Hi all,

 Thursday, March 1, 2012

-REALISM: Broadly defined as "the faithful representation of reality" or
+REALISM: Broadly defined as "the

 Characteristics

-(from Richard Chase, The American Novel and Its Tradition)
+Richard Chase, The American Novel and Its Tradition)

-Renders reality closely and in comprehensive detail.
-Selective presentation of reality with an emphasis on verisimilitude, even at the expense of a well-made plot.
+with an emphasis on verisimilitude, even at the expense of a well-made plot.

-Events will usually be plausible.
+will usually be plausible.
 Realistic novels avoid the sensational,

-dramatic elements of naturalistic novels and romances.
+elements of naturalistic novels and romances.

 Saturday, February 18, 2012